 The spill over from the ongoing war in Syria has exacerbated economic and social challenges, placing a strain on existing resources and already overstretched public services and infrastructure in host communities.
 The agricultural sector is weak and up to 80 percent of the country’s food needs are covered by imports.

-According to a food security review carried out in May 2016, 49 percent of the population are worried about being able to access enough food and 31 percent said they were unable to eat healthy and nutritious food over the course of a year.
-Among Syrian refugees, the percentage of families estimated to be food insecure raises to 93, with those headed by a woman particularly affected.
+According to a food security review carried out in May 2018, 34 percent of Syrian refugees are severely or moderately food insecure, a decrease from 38 percent in 2017.
 In order to cope, many take children out of school to send them to work.
 An estimated 24 percent of Syrian girls aged 15 to 17 are married off – a fourfold increase over the pre-Syrian war rates.

 Youth unemployment sits at 20.6 percent, with higher rates among women and Syrian refugees.

 The World Food Programme (WFP) has been in Lebanon since 2012.
 Leveraging its global experience, innovative tools and extensive networks, WFP works to help vulnerable Lebanese and Syrians ensure they have sufficient, nutritious food throughout the year.
-Traditional assistance in the form of cash transfers to buy food is compounded by longer term activities to enhance the skills and employability of both Lebanese and Syrians, and improve their livelihoods – including by linking smallholder farmers to markets.
+Cash assistance to buy food and empower vulnerable families to meet their essential needs is complemented by longer term activities to enhance the skills and employability of both Lebanese and Syrians, and improve their livelihoods – including by linking smallholder farmers to markets.
 Building on its expertise and tools for large-scale crisis response, WFP is also assisting the Lebanese government develop its social assistance system, and design programmes to promote the equal participation of women in society and the economy.

 These activities – crucial to support Lebanon in reaching Sustainable Development Goal 2 on Zero Hunger and to foster social cohesion and stability in the face of significant straining factors – cannot be pursued in isolation.
 WFP works in partnership with government authorities, other UN agencies, NGOs and the private sector – including a network of 500 local shops that are at the forefront of WFP’s response to the refugee response.